 Work completed in 2020 on the Tie Camp Disposal Cell was monitored in 2021.
-No issues were noted in the DRMS inspection completed in August 2022.
+The area was used to stockpile soil during regrading of the hillslope adjacent to the Mine Shop in 2024.
+No rilling or erosion was observed during earthwork operations.
+No issues were noted in the DRMS inspection completed in August 2023.